FFrabetti/Cooperative-container-migration/docs/orbit_setup.md

 ```
 The setup script will create executables in the /root/bin directory.

-4. Follow the steps listed on the [this page] (./trafficgen.md) to test the applications.
+4. Follow the steps listed on the [this page](../docs/trafficgen.md) to test different applications.